mtazzari/galario/docs/index.rst

 More details on how to get started with `galario` are given in the :doc:`quickstart <quickstart>`.

 ..
-Be sure to checkout also the :doc:`cookbook <cookbook>` with many worked-though examples!
+Be sure to checkout also the :doc:`cookbook <cookbook>` with many worked examples!

 License and Attribution
 -----------------------